Building a Modern Development Platform: Terraform & Terraform Cloud for Azure Infrastructure ๐๏ธ

 - You can mark

-is the client ID of the Azure AD application/service principal
+ARM_SUBSCRIPTION_ID,ARM_TENANT_ID, andTFC_AZURE_RUN_CLIENT_IDas sensitive if desired TFC_AZURE_PROVIDER_AUTHis the Terraform Cloud-specific variable that enables OIDC authenticationTFC_AZURE_RUN_CLIENT_IDis the client ID of the Azure AD application/service principal

 Benefits of Variable Sets:

-- ✅ Configure once, apply to all workspaces in the project
+- โ Configure once, apply to all workspaces in the project

-- ✅ Easy to update credentials across all workspaces
+- โ Easy to update credentials across all workspaces

-- ✅ Can create separate variable sets for different environments (dev/staging/prod)
+- โ Can create separate variable sets for different environments (dev/staging/prod)

-- ✅ Can scope to specific projects or workspaces as needed
+- โ Can scope to specific projects or workspaces as needed

 For multiple environments: